itachiisdead/simple_minecraft/README.md

 - Simple world generation
 - Collision detection

-To run the project, you will need a Python IDE installed on your system.

 ## Installation

-To run the project locally, follow these steps:
+To run the project locally, you will need a Python IDE installed on your system.

+then follow these steps:
 1. Clone the repository:

    ````shell